-The following process is intended to ensure that proper notification is provided to division administration whenever an emergency or safety-related incident occurs on Click or tap here to enter text. property.
+The following process is intended to ensure that division administration is properly notified whenever an emergency or safety-related incident occurs on [School Division] property.

-- The school principal should report any incident to Emergency Manager (Click or tap here to enter text.) as soon as feasibly possible after the situation is under control and confirm whether emergency responders have been notified (police, fire, medical, etc.). - If victims are identified as defined by the Code of Virginia §19.2-11.01, a report must be made to the Virginia Department of Criminal Justice Services. - Depending on the nature and details of the incident, a public or media statement may or may not be issued.
+- The school principal should report any incident to [Emergency Manager] as soon as feasibly possible after the situation is under control and confirm whether emergency responders (police, fire, medical, etc.) have been notified. - If victims are identified as defined by the Code of Virginia § 19.2-11.01, a report must be made6 to the Virginia Department of Criminal Justice Services. - Depending on the nature and details of the incident, a public or media statement may or may not be issued.
 The division communications department will work with school and division leadership to determine what communication needs to be provided to parents or the media regarding the incident.